 In the bike industry, wheel aerodynamic testing has generally been conducted by two groups of people - Wheel manufacturers and journalists.
 Wheel manufacturers will usually adjust tests to make their particular wheels look more favourable than their competitors in testing.
 This is usually achieved by a combination of adjusting speeds and angles.
 The reality is this type of test is not impartial.

-Journalists on the other hand tend to visit their local university and ask some clever boffin to
+Journalists on the other hand tend to

 Those of you who are avid viewers of a number of Internet forums will have noted that some results from my bike wheel wind tunnel testing have been contested and criticized.
 The ultimate result was I ended up getting banned from weightweenies for a week for calling Tom Anhalt of bike blather a spec of shite on the anus of humanity and a letter went from Flo Cycling to my HR department to ask for me to get the sack.